James Robison (televangelist)

-James Robison (born October 9, 1943) is an American televangelist and the founder and president of the Christian relief organization Life Outreach International.
+James Robison (October 9, 1943 – May 16, 2026) was an American televangelist and the founder and president of the Christian relief organization Life Outreach International.

-Biography
+Life and career

 Early life and ministry

-Robison was born and in Pasadena, Texas, on October 9, 1943.
+Robison was born in Pasadena, Texas, on October 9, 1943.
 Robison's mother, Myra Wattinger, was a nurse.
-Robison has revealed that he was the product of rape and that his mother placed an ad in a newspaper for a couple to take care of him.
-He spent the first five years of his life with H.D.
-Hale, a local area pastor, and his wife who answered the ad and took Robison in.
+Robison revealed that he was the product of rape and that his mother placed an advertisement in a newspaper for a couple to take care of him.
+He spent the first five years of his life with H. D. Hale, a local area pastor, and his wife who answered the advertisement and took Robison in.

 When he was five years old, his mother took him back, and eventually married the man who had raped her.
 Robison had a strained relationship with his biological father, who was an alcoholic, and whom he would wind up confronting in a violent manner at the age of 15.
 His father was arrested and Robison went back to the couple who adopted him, with whom his interest in Christianity and preaching was fostered.